ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 ### 2. Enable CORS

+* Open the Cloudant or CouchDB dashboard to enable Cross-Origin Resource Sharing (CORS).

+* Select the Account Settings (or config) tab and open the **CORS** tab.

-Cross-Origin Resource Sharing (CORS) needs to be enabled.
-Use your Cloudant or CouchDB dashboard to enable it.
-The CORS options are under the account settings or config depending on your version.
-Enable CORS and restrict the domain as needed for security.
+* Enable CORS and restrict the domain as needed for security.

 ![](doc/source/images/enable_cors.png)

 ### 3. Set the replication target

-Run the Shopping List app and use the *Settings* form to enter your Database URL.
+Run the Shopping List app and use the *Settings* form to enter your database URL.
-If you use the Bluemix Cloudant URL taken from the service credentials as described above, the URL includes user and password GUIDs.
+If you use the IBM Cloud Cloudant URL taken from the service credentials as described above, the URL includes user and password GUIDs.

 Add `/shopping-list` to the URL to connect to the database that you created.